-- Operating temperature in a closed rack environment may be greater than room temperature.
-Do not exceed the rated maximum ambient temperature of the Power Distribution Units.
-See Specifications (on page 485) in the User Guide. - Ensure sufficient airflow through the rack environment. - Mount equipment in the rack carefully to avoid uneven mechanical loading. - Connect equipment to the supply circuit carefully to avoid overloading circuits. - Ground all equipment properly, especially supply connections, to the branch circuit.
+- Operation temperature in a closed rack environment may be greater than room temperature.
+Do not exceed the rated maximum ambient temperature of the Power Distribution Units. - Ensure sufficient airflow through the rack environment. - Mount equipment in the rack carefully to avoid uneven mechanical loading. - Connect equipment to the supply circuit carefully to avoid overloading circuits. - Ground all equipment properly, especially supply connections, to the branch circuit.